MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   **Select Group Members**: Specify the machines and sources you want to back up.

     >[!NOTE]
     > Some of the data sources may not be listed while adding them to the protection group, as the list is displayed from the cache.
-Click **Refresh** to update the data sources list.
+Select **Refresh** to update the data sources list.

--   **Select data protection method** : Specify how you want to handle short and long-term backup.
-Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
-As an alternative to long-term backup to the cloud you can also configure long-term back up to a standalone tape device or tape library connected to the DPM server.
+-   **Select data protection method** : Specify how you want to handle short- and long-term backup.
+Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure Backup (for short- or long-term).
+As an alternative to long-term backup to the cloud, you can also configure long-term backup to a standalone tape device or tape library connected to the DPM server.

 -   **Select short-term goals**: Specify how you want to back up to short-term storage on disk.
-In **Retention range** you specify how long you want to keep the data on disk.
-In Synchronization frequency you specify how often you want to run an incremental backup to disk.
-If you don't want to set a back up interval you can check Just before  a recovery point so that DPM will run an express full backup just before each recovery point is scheduled.
+In **Retention range**, you specify how long you want to keep the data on disk.
+In Synchronization frequency, you specify how often you want to run an incremental backup to disk.
+If you don't want to set a backup interval, you can check **Just before a recovery point** so that DPM will run an express full backup just before each recovery point is scheduled.

 -   **Specify long-term goals**: Indicate how long you want to keep tape data (1-99 years).
-In Frequency of backup specify how often backups to tape should run.
+In **Frequency of backup**, specify how often backups to tape should run.
 The frequency is based on the retention range you've specified:

     -   When the retention range is 1-99 years, you can select backups to occur daily, weekly, bi-weekly, monthly, quarterly, half-yearly, or yearly.